reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 ### Login with your Reverb account

-You should connect the module with Reverb via a Token that you have previously generated on your Reverb space.
+You should connect the module with Reverb via a Token that you have previously generated on your Reverb account.

 #### How to configure the Reverb module ?